General Health Care for Pet Ferrets

 Health tips and advice for your ferret friends.

 Prevent fatal estrogen toxicity

-Your Ferret will get an intramuscular sedation that will make her fall asleep in 5 to 10 minutes.
+Your ferret will get an intramuscular sedation that will make her fall asleep in 5 to 10 minutes.
 We then prepare the area on the ventral abdomen for surgery.
 She will then be placed on anaesthesia for the duration of the surgery.
-A two cm incision in made just behind the bellybutton and the uterus and ovaries are removed.
+A two centimetre incision is made just behind the belly button and the uterus and ovaries are removed.
 The abdominal muscle and skin is closed with absorbable sutures.
-The sutures are hidden underneath the skin so our ferret won’t be able to pull them out.
+The sutures are hidden underneath the skin so your ferret won’t be able to pull them out.
 There is no need to remove any stitches later on.